Flip colouring of graphs II: Introduction

 Two foundational concepts employed heavily throughout this paper are \textit{Cayley graphs} and \textit{sum-free} sets, which we introduce next.

-Let $\Gamma$ be a group .
-We shall denote the identity of a group $\Gamma$ by $1_\Gamma$ .
-We say that a group is \textit{Abelian} if it is endowed with a commutative group operation.
+Let $\Gamma$ be a group.
+We shall denote the identity of $\Gamma$ by $1_\Gamma$.
 All groups considered are assumed to be finite.
-By $\mathbb{Z}_n$ we denote the group of integers under addition modulo $n$.
+We use the standard notation $\mathbb{Z}_n$ for the group of integers under addition modulo $n$.

 Let $S$ be a subset of $\Gamma$ such that $S$ is inverse-closed and does not contain the identity.
 The \textit{Cayley graph} $\cay{\Gamma}{S}$ has vertex set $\Gamma$ and edge set $\left\{\{g, gs\}\colon s \in S, g \in \Gamma\right\}$.
-The set $S$ is termed as the \textit{connecting set} .
+The set $S$ is termed as the \textit{connecting set}.

 Let $\Gamma$ be an Abelian group and let $A, B \subseteq \Gamma$.
 The sum-set $A+B$ is the set $\{a+b\colon a \in A, b \in B\}$.
 By $2A$ we denote the set $A + A$ whilst by $A^{-1}$ we denote the set of inverses of $A$.
 We say that $A$ is sum-free if $2A \cap A = \emptyset$.